BoCao2019/Nick-seq/README.md

 |pJTU1238	|6318	|2155	|141	|63	|3	|2233	|15.28369	|34.20635	|718.3333	|0.965069	|6303	|6333	|+	|1873.161	|2.516562|

 7. Combine the NT result and TdT result
- From these datasets, the intersection of the datasets from the NT and TdT methods was calculated using the following R scripts: TdT_positive+NT_negative.R TdT_negative+NT_positive.R.
+ From these datasets, the intersection of the datasets from the NT and TdT methods was calculated using the following R scripts: **TdT_positive+NT_negative.R**, **TdT_negative+NT_positive.R**.
 The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.

 Input for TdT_positive+NT_negative.R:
 - sample_(+)_TdT_Coverage ratios.csv
 - sample_(-)_NT_Coverage ratios.csv